Energy Savings for the Air Force

 Farnsworth Group was part of an IDIQ team awarded a multi-installation contract to conduct energy infrastructure assessments throughout seven Air Force installations in the South Atlantic and Midwestern regions of the United States.
 These assessments consisted of facility condition inventory assessments, real property inventory, space utilization analysis, and High Performance Sustainable Building Checklist evaluation.
 Farnsworth Group’s tasks centered on ASHRAE Level 2 Energy Audits and project-ready energy conservation measures (ECMs).

 Teams were organized to conduct field service visits over a duration of 2-3 weeks, with an intricate system of data collection and implementation of real-time data and technology use.
 The number of buildings Farnsworth Group assessed on each installation ranged from 14 to 205, including operational, administration, recreational, maintenance, storage, healthcare, emergency response, and dormitory buildings.

 After a site visit, information collected was analyzed against current utility usage.
-ECMs and WSMs were identified and analyzed for cost of implementation, energy savings and paybacks.
+ECMs and water saving measures (WSMs) were identified and analyzed for cost of implementation, energy savings and paybacks.
 All of the information was presented in a single report by installation with a prioritization of what was recommended and estimated construction cost descriptions (using RS Means).